mobilecoinfoundation/mcips/text/0031-transactions-with-contingent-inputs.md

 The `SignedContingentInput` mechanism could be extended in the future to support other as yet unforseen use-cases.
-For example, conceivably a `SignedContingentInput` could have a rule that only allows it to be spent if a smart contract agrees.
+For example, conceivably a `SignedContingentInput` could have a rule that only allows it to be spent if a script or a smart contract agrees.
 This is inspired in part by Aleo's "death program" concept.